 The Emporia Recreation Commission was formed by Emporia voters as a joint recreation commission in 1953 to provide local recreation programs for the youth of Emporia under the auspices of the Emporia School Board.
 The ERC is, however, a separate entity, although the Emporia Board of Education has authority over the ERC budget.

 A five-member Commission, comprised of community members and elected officials are appointed by the Board of Education and the City Commission, sets policy for the ERC.
 One citizen is appointed from each governing body, and one is at-large.
 All members serve four year terms, without compensation.

 USD 253 Appointments

 Emporia Recreation Commission Appointments

-The FY 2011 / 2012 Budget identifies that 59% of the budget is derived from taxes and 41% from self-sustaining funds.
-In 2010, the USD 253 School Board approved ERC to increase it’s mill levy up to 4 additional mills to be used for:
+In 2010, the USD 253 School Board approved ERC to increase its mill levy up to 4 additional mills to be used for:

-Tax revenues pay for facility-related expenses.
-Adult recreation programs are supported by user fees and non-tax revenues, while youth programs, are supported by user fees and non-tax revenues, and in some instances are partially subsidized by tax revenues for our Financial Assistance Program.
+The FY 2021 / 2022 Budget identifies that 62% of the budget is derived from taxes and 39% from self-sustaining funds.
+Tax revenues pay for facility-related expenses only while adult recreation programs are supported by user fees and non-tax revenues, youth programs are supported by user fees and non-tax revenues, and in some instances are partially subsidized by tax revenues from our Youth Fee Scholarship Program.